TajaMaughan/bamazon/README.md

 ![database add inventory](/images/dbPostAdd.PNG)

 ### Add New Product
 If Add new Prodect is chosen, the manager will be asked to enter the name of the product, the dapartment it is in, the price per unit, and the number they want to add.
-The database is updated accordingly
+The database is updated accordingly.

 ![create new product](/images/create.PNG)
 ![database new product](/images/dbAfterCreate.PNG)